LUCIT-Systems-and-Development/unicorn-binance-websocket-api/dev/sphinx/source/readme.md

 ## Installation and Upgrade
 The module requires Python 3.7 and runs smoothly up to and including Python 3.12.

-Anaconda packages are available from Python version 3.8 and higher.
+Anaconda packages are available from Python version 3.8 and higher, but only in the latest version!

-For the PyPy interpreter we offer packages only from Python version 3.9 and higher.
+For the PyPy interpreter we offer packages via PyPi only from Python version 3.9 and higher.

 The current dependencies are listed [here](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-websocket-api/blob/master/requirements.txt).